demisto/content/Packs/Bitglass/Integrations/Bitglass/README.md

 The app pulls cloudaudit and access Bitglass log data filtered down to the specified DLP patterns.
 It also provides actions for access to Bitglass REST APIs for group and user manipulation.
-This integration was integrated and tested with version xx of Bitglass
+This integration was integrated and tested with version 1.0.14 of Bitglass

 ## Configure Bitglass on Cortex XSOAR